Burst-Statistics/burst/readme.txt

 We value your feedback.
 You can [submit a support request on the WordPress forums](https://wordpress.org/support/plugin/burst-statistics/), and we will respond promptly.

 == Change log ==
+= 1.5.3 =
+* Fix: Fixed error in class-statistics.php
+* Fix: Changed query for post count per page on for logged in users.
+* Fix: Fixed a PHP error after activating the plugin.

 = 1.5.2 =
 * New Feature: Added pageviews per page display in top menu for logged-in users.
 * Fix: Removed random string from goals script for better caching.